smsadeqrohani/12mvp/README.md

 - [ ] Tournament lobby shows available tournaments
 - [ ] Questions display correctly with timer
 - [ ] Can select and submit answers
+- [ ] Game hints work correctly (disable options, show correct answer)
+- [ ] Points are deducted correctly when using hints
+- [ ] Only one hint can be used per question
 - [ ] Results display correctly
 - [ ] Match history shows completed matches
 - [ ] Tournament results show bracket and winner